WordPress/gutenberg/docs/explanations/principles.md

 This manifests in letting machines do what machines are good for, and preserve content in a format that is readable to users.

 Finally, the principle of ubiquitous and safe adoption is found in the way Gutenberg is being developed _incrementally_.
-WordPress powers ~ 40% of the Web and the changes that GB brings cannot happen overnight (Gutenberg or the ship of Theseus - Matías)
+WordPress powers over 40% of the Web and the changes that GB brings cannot happen overnight (Gutenberg or the ship of Theseus - Matías)

 ## Resources